 A large (25′ x 7′) OO-gauge layout based on the Great Northern terminus at Leicester in the late 50s/early 60s.
 Leicester (Belgrave Road) was featured in Hornby magazine, July 2017.
 The layout is available for exhibition bookings.
 Please contact the club if you’re interesting in having Leicester (Belgrave Road) at your exhibition.

 The layout is available for exhibition bookings.
 Please contact the club for further information.
-Leicester (Belgrave Road) has been to several exhibitions already, including Abingdon 2016, and Leamington Spa and the Great Electric Train Show in 2017.
+Leicester (Belgrave Road) has been to several exhibitions already, including Abingdon, Leamington Spa, the Great Electric Train Show, and Milton Keynes.
 You can see Belgrave Road at:

 Pictures of Leicester Belgrave Road